Jueves, 16 de junio de 2022, a las 20:15 horas

 Sure on this shining night I weep for wonder Wandering far alone

-• Fix You – Barryman, Buckland & Champion/arr.
+Of shadows on the stars. - Fix You – Barryman, Buckland & Champion/arr.
 George Chung

 Chris Martin wrote “Fix You” for his then-wife Gwyneth Paltrow after the death of her father.
 The lyrics acknowledge both the loss of a loved one, and the challenges we all face in our daily lives.
 Sharing the burden of grief is a theme repeated throughout.
 This is a song of steadfast support and encouragement for a loved one in a time of struggle.